Knicks vs. Cavaliers: Betting Trends, Record ATS, Home/Road Splits

 Knicks Betting Records & Stats

-- New York's 82 games this season have gone over this contest's total of 211.5 points 64 times.
+- New York and its opponents have combined to score more than 211.5 points in 64 of 82 games this season.

-- The average point total in New York's contests this year is 229.1, 17.6 more points than this game's over/under.
+- The average point total in New York's matchups this year is 229.1, 17.6 more points than this game's over/under.

 - This season, New York has been favored 39 times and won 26, or 66.7%, of those games.